Namibia Safari Holidays

 Etosha

-Etosha National Park is Namibia’s top wildlife destination, centered around the vast Etosha Salt Pan.
-During the dry season, animals like elephant, rhino, and lion gather at the park’s waterholes, providing incredible game viewing.
+Etosha National Park is Namibia’s top wildlife destination and is a centre-piece for most Namibia safari packges.
+Centred around the vast Etosha pan, where, during the dry season, animals like elephant, rhino, and lion gather at the park’s waterholes, providing incredible game viewing.
 Visitors can self-drive or join guided game drives to explore this diverse landscape.
 Birdwatching is also popular, with flamingo and pelican often seen near the pans.
 Accommodations range from luxury lodges to camping, catering to all types of travellers.
 Etosha’s unique mix of semi-arid savanna and salt pans provides one of the best wildlife experiences in Southern Africa.

 Skeleton Coast